diem/website/docs/wallet-app/public-demo-wallet.md

 * Receive Libra Coins.
 * Add Libra Coins to the wallet; activated by clicking “Transfer” and then “Add.”
 * Withdraw Libra Coins from the wallet; activated by clicking “Transfer” and then “Withdraw.”
-* Convert between Libra currencies
+* Convert between Libra Coin currencies

 ![](/img/docs/wallet-home.svg)